SMUD Electrical Certification Information Page

 NCCT has teamed up with SMUD to offer a 6-week intensive Electrical Training course component.
 This course is intended to provide students with the ability to understand what electricity is, how it works, and to understand its properties and potential hazards.
 It will include an overview of the tools, equipment, and materials used by electricians, how to safely use and store them and the importance of advanced training.
 The course will also provide training and practice on how to replace gas water heaters with electric ones, switch gas stoves to electric stoves, and how to install an electrical vehicle (EV) charger at a residence.
 In addition, students will learn about SMUD’s 2030 Zero Carbon Plan and what it means for job creation in our region, and guest speakers will be invited to speak on aspects of electrical work and working in the electrical industry.

 PLEASE NOTE: ATTENDANCE is CRUCIAL for successful completion, certification, and payment for the Electrical training.
 Days missed will affect the total payment you receive.
-The classes are typically Monday – Friday from 11:00 AM-4:30 PM (subject to change).
+The classes are typically Monday – Friday from 9:00 AM-2:30 PM (subject to change).
 Unless there is an emergency that prevents/excuses you from class, it is very IMPORTANT that you attend training each day for the entirety of the 6-week training course.
 If you do not feel that you can commit to that at this time, perhaps you can attend a class at a future date.

 Scroll to Top